NethermindEth/Forta-Agents/PancakeSwap-Bots/Large-Delegators-Vote-Change/README.md

 - CAKE-10-3
 - Triggered when a `DelegateVotesChanged` event is detected and the difference between `newBalance` and `previousBalance` is above `HIGH_THRESHOLD`.
-  - Severity is set to "High".
+  - Severity is always set to "High".
-  - Type is set to "Suspicious".
+  - Type is always set to "Suspicious".
   - Metadata contains:
     - `delegate`: The address of the delegate.
     - `previousBalance`: The previous vote balance of the delegate.